selfdual-brain/phouka/readme.md

 ## Blockchain consensus model

-Phouka is based around "Casper the friendly ghost" line of consensus protocols research.
-The consensus theory we use is somewhat overlapping with the one described in paper [Highway: Efficient Consensus with Flexible Finality](https://arxiv.org/abs/2101.02159).
-Nevertheless, our implementation is a fork of ideas described in the paper, plus we use different naming.
+The consensus theory used in Phouka is a variant of proof-of-stake building on a directed graph of blocks and votes (aka "ballots").

-The complete description of our consensus theory is under construction.
+The formal descritpion of the theory is under construction.

-The current version of Phouka implements only a sub-protocol of the desired "blockchain consensus" solution:
+Please be warned that the current version of Phouka implements only a sub-protocol of the desired "blockchain consensus" solution:

 - the set of validators is fixed (= no eras, no validator rotation)
 - spam protection aka "endorsements" is not implemented

-Support for the complete protocol is planned (see "Dev roadmap" section below).
+Support for the complete blockchain protocol is planned in Phouka ver 2.0 (see "Dev roadmap" section below).

-Actually, Phouka is thought as a platform for playing with a wide collection of protocol variants, especially in the area of block production strategies.
+Phouka is thought as a platform for playing with a wide collection of protocol variants, especially in the area of block production strategies.
 Validator implementations are pluggable.
 Currently, 3 validator  strategies are implemented:

 - NCB (Naive Casper Blockchain) - where blocks and ballots are produced randomly, at predefined average frequency
 - SLS (Simple leaders sequence) - round based with fixed round length and pseudo-random leaders sequence;